 - Past-President: Dixon Soracco

 - Membership Chair/Historian: Eric Jordahl

 - Program/Speakers Chair: Jesse Smith

 - Scholarship: Kaylene Campbell

-- Public Volunteer Projects: Jesse Smith and John Wall
+- Public Volunteer Projects: Jesse Smith, DLR Group and John Wall

 - Advisory Member: Jackie Kingen, Luma Lighting Design